-Because certain of the Morgan Stanley Funds, which we refer to as the MSCP Funds, will continue to hold more than 50% of the voting power of EnerSys after giving effect to the offering, we are a "controlled company" for purposes of the New York Stock Exchange listing requirements.
+Since Morgan Stanley Dean Witter Capital Partners IV, L.P., which we refer to as MSCP IV, and other existing shareholders will continue to hold more than 50% of the voting power of EnerSys after giving effect to the offering, we are a "controlled company" for purposes of the New York Stock Exchange listing requirements.
 As such, we have opted out of several of the NYSE's corporate governance requirements.
 Among other things, this means that our Board of Directors, our compensation committee and our nominating and corporate governance committee are not required to be independent.
 Morgan Stanley is acting as one of the representatives of the underwriters of this offering.